adamped/Migration/README.md

 4) Run the app

 All .dart pages will be output to the outputDirectory.
 From there you can put them in a Flutter project and manually clean up.

+### Special Notes
+1) Run `flutter pub add flutter_layout_grid` on your Flutter project.
+I use this plugin to best mimic the Xamarin Grid control.